 CloudCheckr offers several reports that focus on the best practices, cost and inventory of your AWS deployment.

 Inventory Reports are useful for seeing the number of files you have stored in your S3 buckets, as well as a full inventory of your instances.
-For more information on your specific reports.

-Security Reports can give you an in depth look at the activity surrounding your AWS account.
+Security Reports can give you an in-depth look at the activity surrounding your AWS account.
 With various reports based on CloudTrail data as well as change monitoring, and an in-depth perimeter report, which will allow you to see who has access to your accounts.
 All of these reports can be utilized to alert you as soon as your account’s safety has been compromised.

 Utilization Reports can help you keep an eye on your AWS deployment, showing how much each instance is being utilized to help ensure your infrastructure is running smoothly.